- Monthly Theme: Erotic Thrillers

 Sean: Good point.

 Kristine: Remember that Máximo even registers discomfort with her predicament in the movie.
-He is like, “I can’t leave her that way” and know he needs to figure out some other ending that doesn’t leave her in danger.
+He is like, “I can’t leave her that way” and knows he needs to figure out some other ending that doesn’t leave her in danger.
 It is hard work for men in this universe to come up with stories about women that don’t render them victims.
 Máximo is compelled to go back and “tie up” (sorry) the loose end of her character’s fate.

 Sean: Yes, even her Wonder Woman kick-ass moment is fraught with peril.
 There is no way out of danger for her.
 But I still think that Almodóvar recognizes that one of the few places in culture for women to be depicted “fighting back” is in horror movies.
 I mean, the scene from The Midnight Phantom could have involved Marina getting killed, but instead it is the big “final girl” climax of the movie that Almodóvar wants us to see.